 A “yearning, searching strain of techno with plenty of melodic warmth and an inherent understanding of the principles set out by the genre’s innovators” may be the scope set for Delsin Records as a whole, but absolutely reflects in the newest release by Dino Sabatini on the Mantis series.

 Adding weight to the already solid collection of artists who have released on the Amsterdam label’s offshoot, Sabatini comes in with a profound delicacy in sound.
-The minimal elements are used inventively to create an expansive atmosphere which grows and evolves throughout.
+The minimal elements are used inventively to create an expansive atmosphere that grows and evolves.

-The principal element tying the tracks together is undoubtedly the way Sabatini merges the acoustic and electronic percussions together.
-His approach exemplifies the ritualistic vibe, which continues to bring together the parallel energies found in tribal sounds and hypnotic techno.
+The principal element tying the tracks together is the way Sabatini merges the acoustic and electronic percussions.
+His approach exemplifies the ritualistic vibe, bringing together the parallel energies in tribal sounds and hypnotic techno.

 The three first tracks come with organic, soft-sounding percussions.
 The way they are used in an electrifying, concretely structured loop, shifts them into the realm of electronic, while being softened up by graduating atmospheric sounds.